Operation Tidal Wave: Mission plan

-Colonel Jacob E. Smart planned the operation, based on HALPRO's experiences.
-HALPRO had encountered minimal air defenses in its raid, so the planners decided Tidal Wave would be executed by day, and that the attacking bombers would approach at low altitude to avoid detection by German radar.
-Training included extensive review of detailed sand table models, practice raids over a mock-up of the target in the Libyan desert and practical exercises over a number of secondary targets in July to prove the viability of such a low-level strike.
-The bombers to be used were re-equipped with bomb-bay fuel tanks to increase their fuel capacity to 3,100 gallons.
+Based on HALPRO's experiences, the planners decided Tidal Wave would be executed by day and that the attacking bombers would approach at low altitude during the last leg of their run to avoid detection by German radar.
+Training included extensive review of detailed sand table models, practice raids over a mock-up of the target in the Libyan desert, and practical exercises over a number of secondary targets in July to prove the viability of such a low-level strike.
+The bombers to be used were re-equipped with bomb-bay fuel tanks to increase their fuel capacity to 3100 USgal.
+Additionally, Norden bombsights were replaced with low-level bombsights and the lead B-24s were also fitted with two .50-caliber machine guns, which were operated by the pilot.
+The ordnance carried by the bombers consisted of 500 lb and 1000 lb high-explosive bombs, supplemented by incendiary bombs.
+All were armed with delayed action fuses varying in time from 45 seconds to six hours.

-The operation was to consist of 178 bombers with a total of 1,751 aircrew, one of the largest commitments of American heavy bombers and crewmen up to that time.
+Originally the operation was to consist of 154 bombers, but the final number reached 178, with a total of 1,751 aircrew, one of the largest commitments of American heavy bombers and crewmen up to that time.
 The planes were to fly from airfields near Benghazi, Libya.
 They were to cross the Mediterranean and the Adriatic Sea, pass near the island of Corfu, cross over the Pindus Mountains in Albania, cross southern Yugoslavia, enter southwestern Romania, and turn east toward Ploiești.
-Reaching Ploiești, they were to locate pre-determined checkpoints, approach their targets from the north, and strike all targets simultaneously.
+Reaching Ploiești, they were to locate predetermined checkpoints, approach their targets from the north, and strike all targets simultaneously.
+The five main refineries of Ploiești were designated as targets White 1-5, while the Creditul Minier refinery from Brazi was designated target Blue, and Steaua Română from Câmpina was designated target Red.

-For political reasons, the Allied planners decided to avoid the city of Ploiești, so that it would not be bombed by accident.
+For political reasons, the Allied planners decided to avoid the city of Ploiești so that it would not be bombed by accident.